 You should not forget that the Chromebook C302 is a 2-in-1, so the screen flips all the way back to 360 degrees.
 Magnets keep the screen attached to the main body both when it’s closed and in Tablet mode, and overall I feel this is one of the nicest hybrids to use as a Tablet.
 First of all, Chrome OS is very responsive and everything happens very fast when you touch the screen or rotate it, faster than on a Windows laptop.
 And second, although the bezels are rather ugly, they offer plenty of space to grab this from.

-Third there’s the study build that enhances the tablet experience too, as there’s no flex when holding the device, and fourth, the fanless hardware inside means there are no air exhaust grills in your way.
-Of course, holding it in hand for a longer time is not very comfortable, this still weighs 2.65 lbs, but for couch use or watching a movie in Tent mode, the C302CA will do very well.
+Third, there’s the study build that enhances the tablet mode too, as there’s no flex when holding the device, and fourth, the fanless hardware inside means there are no air exhaust grills in your way.
+Of course, holding it in hand for a long time is not very comfortable, this still weighs 2.65 lbs, but for couch use or watching a movie in Tent mode, the C302CA will do very well.

-I’m not that happy with the IO though, i think there’s enough room on the sides for this computer to accommodate some full-size ports, but instead Asus went with miniaturized connectors.
-You’ll find two USB Type-C gen1 ports on each side, a microSD card-reader, the headphone/mic jack and the power button and volume rocker.
-Of course, there are adapters and docks out there, and there’s also the argument that you’re not going to use the ports that much on a Chromebook anyway, but hey, I for one would have liked at least an USB-A and a full-size HDMI port on this thing.
+I’m not that happy with the IO though, I think there’s enough room on the sides for this computer to accommodate some full-size ports, but instead, Asus went with miniaturized connectors.
+You’ll find two USB Type-C gen1 ports on each side, a microSD card reader, the headphone/mic jack and the power button and volume rocker.
+Of course, there are adapters and docks out there, and there’s also the argument that you’re not going to use the ports that much on a Chromebook anyway, but hey, I for one would have liked at least a USB-A 3.0 slot and a full-size HDMI port on this thing.

 Keyboard and trackpad